astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 ---
 title: "Manage User Permissions on an Astronomer Workspace"
-navTitle: "Workspace User Permissions"
+navTitle: "User Permissions"
-description: "Manage user roles and permissions within a single Astronomer Workspace."
+description: "Manage user roles and permissions."
 ---

 Astronomer supports role based access control (RBAC), allowing you to configure varying levels of access across all Users within your Workspace.